En español | Which vaccines are available and who can get them?

 Where can I get a vaccine or a booster?

-- The federal government’s vaccines website, www.vaccines.gov, lets you search for vaccines and boosters by zip code, with links to appointments.
-Get the same information by texting your zip code to 438829 or by calling 800-232-0233 or 888-720-7489 for the hard of hearing.
+- Use the federal government’s vaccine website Vaccines.gov to search for vaccination sites by zip code.
+Get the same information by texting your zip code to 438829 or by calling 800-232-0233.

 What should I bring to my vaccination appointment?